 The developed tourist resorts and big cities are invariably more expensive than more remote towns, and certain other areas also have noticeably higher prices – among them the industrialized north.
 Prices can also be affected by season and many hotels raise their prices during busy times of the year.
 Summer, Christmas and Easter are the peak times for Mexican tourists and areas like Acapulco and Cancún, which attract large numbers of overseas visitors, put their prices up during the high season.
 Special events are also likely to be marked by price hikes.

 As always, if you’re travelling alone you’ll end up spending more – sharing rooms and food saves a substantial amount.
 In the larger resorts, you can get apartments for up to six people for even greater savings.
 If you have an International Student or Youth Card, you might find the occasional reduction on a museum admission price, but don’t go out of your way to obtain one, since most concessions are, at least in theory, only for Mexican students.
-Cards available include the ISIC card for full-time students and the Go-25 youth card for under-26s, both of which are available from youth travel firms such as STA Travel.
-Even a university or college photo ID card might work in some places.
+Cards available include the ISIC card for full-time students and the International Youth Travel Card (IYTC) for for under-31s, both of which are available from youth travel firms such as STA Travel.
+A university or college photo ID card might even work in some places.

 Most restaurant bills come with fifteen percent IVA (Impuesto de Valor Añadido, or Valued Added Sales Tax) added; this may not always be included in prices quoted on the menu.
-Service is hardly ever added to bills, and the amount you tip is entirely up to you – in cheap places, it’s typically 10–15 percent, but more like 15–20 percent in posher venues.
+Service is sometimes added to bills; if not, the amount you tip is entirely up to you – in cheap places, it’s typically 10–15 percent, but more like 15–20 percent in smarter venues.

 Theoretically 110 volts AC, with simple two-flat-pin rectangular plugs – most North American appliances can be used as they are.
-Travellers from the UK, Ireland, Australasia, South Africa and Europe should bring along a converter and a plug adapter.
+Travellers from the UK, Ireland, Europe, Australasia and South Africa should bring along a converter and a plug adaptor.
 Cuts in service and fluctuations in current sometimes occur.